 Hiding or detaching temporarily from emotional pain is a healthy skill.
 If you have something hurtful happen, but you need to “get your act together” in order to work, or watch children, then knowing you can do that rather than being besieged by your pain, reflects emotional competence.
-However, people with Perfectly Hidden Depression have honed this skill to perfection, and rarely allow themselves to reveal their own sadness, disappointment, or grief.
+However, people who perfectly hide depression have honed this skill to perfection, and rarely allow themselves to reveal their own sadness, disappointment, or grief.
 They wall off a painful past and strive to create a persona of happiness and personal success.

 What are the causes or contexts that lead to this strategy?
 In today’s podcast, Dr. Margaret offers nine possibilities, many being rooted in childhood, and others being tied to culture, gender and family belief systems.
 If you find yourself in her words, you might want to listen to her other podcasts on PHD (Episode 003, 004, 021, and 031).